GEO-HACKATHON SEASON 2

 WHAT IS THE FOCUS?

-The focus of the GEO HACKATHON is to encourage the development and creation of technological solutions for sustainable development, using Geography Application.
+The focus of the GEO HACKATHON is to encourage the development and creation of solutions and products for sustainable development guided by the Main Theme and Sub-Themes.

 Esri software is available for every staff and student of the University of Ibadan.
-Access Esri Grant for the University of Ibadan
+You can request for this on the homepage to Access Esri Grant for the University of Ibadan.
+You are free to also work with open source GIS tools and apps in your submission.

 IS THE GEOHACKATHON ONLY FOR PROGRAMMERS?

-The GEO HACKAHON is not just for programmers or even those entrenched in the geo-world only, but for everyone who is developing sustainable solutions that are required in every discipline (Medicine, Agriculture, Security, Marketing, Mining, Banking etc).
+The Geo-Hackathon is not just for programmers or even those entrenched in the geo-world only, but for everyone who is developing sustainable solutions that are required in Medicine, Agriculture, Security, Marketing, Mining, Banking etc.

 DOES ORGANIZERS OF GEOHACKATHON HELP WITH TRAVEL REIMBURSEMENTS?